fabrix-framework/fabrix/README.md

 ## Fabrix editor

-We have [online interactive editor](https://fabrix-framework.github.io/editor/) to see how fabrix works out without any setups.
+We have an [online interactive editor](https://fabrix-framework.github.io/editor/) to see how fabrix works out without any setups.

 ![image](https://github.com/user-attachments/assets/9e2143fa-c953-488c-9085-5f689e323311)